keepthrifty/keepthrifty.github.io/pages/start-here.md

 We've got [articles](/articles/), [videos](/videos/), and [success stories](/create-your-freedom/) to help inspire you to think differently about your dreams and your finances.

-We've also created a [money tracking app](https://thrifty.keepthrifty.com) to help you take control and make those dreams a reality.
+We've also created a [money tracking app](https://thrifty.keepthrifty.com) to help you take control of your finances and make those dreams a reality.

 ## How to Connect With Us